 Some general rules for letter content:

-• Be concise.
-Well written shorter letters are more likely to be printed that longer ones.
-Letters longer than 150 words long are rarely printed unedited.
+- Be concise.
+Well-written shorter letters are more likely to be printed that longer ones.
+Letters longer than 150 words are rarely printed unedited

-As with letters, we are only able to feature a sample of the queries that receive.
-Queries that do not appear in the magazine receive only an acknowledgement.
-If you need an answer to a cycling question quickly please use the Cycling UK Forum.
-All Q&As are also on the website so you can check to see if your question has been answered before.
+As with letters, we are only able to feature a sample of the queries that we receive.
+Questions that do not appear in the magazine receive only an acknowledgement.
+You will get a more instant response from the hive mind of the Cycling UK Forum or our Facebook groups and other social media channels.

 Travellers’ Tales are never commissioned.
 If you’ve got a good idea for one, there’s no need to phone or enquire by post.
 Just get writing.
 We print the best of those we receive.
 Those that aren’t used initially are kept on file for possible future use.
 If you specifically request that a posted Travellers’ Tales submission be returned, it will be – subject to the inclusion of a stamped SAE.

-Travellers’ Tales can be about any trip by bike, and could cover the whole trip or just short episode in a particular trip.
+Travellers’ Tales can be about any trip by bike, and could cover the whole trip or just a short episode of a particular trip.
 If it entertains or inspires other Cycling UK members, anything goes.
-From a practical point of view, an article that is the right length and has a good picture to go with it stands a better chance of being published than one that lacks these things.
+From a practical point of view, an article that is the right length and has a couple of good images and a GPX file to go with it stands a better chance of being published than one that lacks these things.

 Articles in Cycle are written by a variety of people: cycling journalists; specialists in a particular field (such as health, for example); Cycling UK staff members; and Cycling UK members like you.

 If you’re knowledgeable about a particular subject, write about that.
 Otherwise, the most obvious avenue is to submit a tour report: a Great Ride or a Weekender.